sustrik/libdill/man/ipc_listen_mem.md

 # DESCRIPTION

-IPC  protocol is a bytestream protocol for transporting data among processes on the same machine.
-It is an equivalent to POSIX **AF_LOCAL** sockets.
+IPC  protocol is a bytestream protocol for transporting data amongprocesses on the same machine.
+It is an equivalent to POSIX**AF_LOCAL** sockets.

-This function starts listening for incoming IPC connections.
-The connections can be accepted using **ipc_accept** function.
+This function starts listening for incoming IPC connections.The connections can be accepted using **ipc_accept** function.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **ipc_listen** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **ipc_listen** instead.

 **addr**: The filename to listen on.